-The single biggest road block for most patients when considering a breast lift is the scars.
+The single biggest road block for most patients when considering a breast lift is the scar.
 Anytime that the skin is cut, there will be a scar.
+A scar is permanent but it will likely fade.
 And while the idea of incision lines in an area as visible and sensitive as the breasts can sound scary, the reality is that scars on the breast heal exceedingly well.
-Not only does Dr. Doherty utilize precise surgical techniques that reduce any tension on the skin that can lead to a thick or heavy scar, but he also recommends post-surgical use of silicone topical treatments and/or energy-based treatments.
+Not only does Dr. Doherty utilize precise surgical techniques that reduce any tension on the skin that can lead to a thick or heavy scar, but he also recommends post-surgical use of silicone topical treatments and/or needling and energy-based treatments.

 At three weeks post surgery, Dr. Doherty has his breast lift patients start using a product like Silagen or Biocorneum and/or a treatment such as laser resurfacing or micro-needling.
 His goal is for your incision lines to be as smooth and inconspicuous as possible.
 Many patients don’t even notice or aren’t bothered by their incision lines a year out from their surgery.

 Breast Lift Recovery

 After your breast lift procedure, your chest will be wrapped in gauze and/or a support bra.
 You can expect to feel some discomfort for the first few days.
 You may have drains that will typically come out in 24-72 hours.
 Most patients manage this with over the counter medications, but if you need something stronger, Dr. Doherty will safely prescribe prescription pain medication and anti-inflammatories.